Is Iboga Safe? A Complete Medical Safety Guide

 The Primary Risk: Cardiac

 This risk is well documented.
-An analysis of ibogaine-related deaths found that the majority involved:
+An analysis of ibogaine-related deaths found that the majority involved one or more of the following:

 When these factors are properly screened and eliminated, the cardiac risk drops dramatically.
 The 2024 Stanford study of 30 veterans found zero serious cardiac adverse events, because participants underwent rigorous pre-screening including a specific magnesium protocol that further protects against QTc prolongation.